samuelandersoncodes/save-food/README.md

 As a user, I would like to be able to edit a my own food item post so that I can make changes when needed

-As a user, I would like to be notified when I make a post, edit or delete one so that I know it was added, updated nor deleted successfully
+As a user, I would like to be notified when I make a post, edit or delete one so that I know it was added, updated or deleted successfully

 As a user I would like to delete my own food item post when it is picked up or no longer available so that it is not a nuisance